top of page

 Welcome to DAR!

 The New York State Organization (NYSO), National Society Daughters of the American Revolution (NSDAR or DAR), was established in 1896.
-It is one of the oldest woman’s volunteer service organizations.
+It is one of the oldest women’s volunteer service organizations.

 Learn More